camunda/blog.camunda.org/content/post/2020/07/camunda-optimize-31-released.md

 efficiently.

-With this release we are improving the support of Process Variables by adding a new View "Variables" to the Report Builder.
+With this release we are improving the support of Process Variables by adding a new View "Variables" to the report builder.
 This allows you to set up reports solely focusing on variable values of selected process instances.
 Monitoring process variables (over time or depending on context) can bring you strong insights for process improvement.
 As an